whaakman/azure-docs.nl-nl/articles/virtual-machines/workloads/sap/deployment-guide.md

 ###### <a name="solution"></a>Oplossing

 De extensie is niet geïnstalleerd.
 Bepalen of dit een probleem met de proxy is (zoals eerder beschreven).
-Mogelijk moet u start de computer opnieuw op en/of opnieuw de `Set-AzureRmVMAEMExtension` configuratiescript.
+Mogelijk moet u start de computer opnieuw op en/of opnieuw de `Set-AzVMAEMExtension` configuratiescript.

-##### <a name="the-execution-of-set-azurermvmaemextension-and-test-azurermvmaemextension-show-warning-messages-stating-that-standard-managed-disks-are-not-supported"></a>De uitvoering van Set-AzureRmVMAEMExtension en Test-AzureRmVMAEMExtension waarschuwingsberichten Standard Managed Disks worden niet ondersteund met de mededeling weergeven
+##### <a name="the-execution-of-set-azvmaemextension-and-test-azvmaemextension-show-warning-messages-stating-that-standard-managed-disks-are-not-supported"></a>De uitvoering van Set-AzVMAEMExtension en Test-AzVMAEMExtension waarschuwingsberichten Standard Managed Disks worden niet ondersteund met de mededeling weergeven

 ###### <a name="issue"></a>Probleem

-Wanneer uitvoeren Set-AzureRmVMAEMExtension of Test-AzureRmVMAEMExtension zoals deze berichten worden weergegeven:
+Wanneer uitvoeren Set AzVMAEMExtension of Test-AzVMAEMExtension zoals deze berichten worden weergegeven:

 <pre><code>
 WARNING: [WARN] Standard Managed Disks are not supported.
 Extension will be installed but no disk metrics will be available.